 After opening a new office in Miami, FL, USA at the end of 2017, the year of 2018 was full of victories.
 Our company closed a deal for blending and distribution services with 2 American companies in order to better service our clients in the North American market.
 In addition, Polytrade secured a business partnership with a couple of international logistics companies to improve our lead and delivery times.
 Notwithstanding, we make sure that Polytrade has an inventory buffer at all times and that Carbofen and Respin are available for immediate freight and sea shipping.

 The year of 2019 was focused on research and development to address client pains and enhance customer satisfaction.
 Polytrade’s different departments worked together to collect qualitative data, brainstorm different solutions and test new ideas.
-After much hard work, we are proud to announce that in 2020 Polytrade’s portfolio was completely rehauled.
+After a lot of hard work, we are proud to announce that in 2020 Polytrade’s portfolio was completely rehauled.
 Furthermore, new products have joined the Respin and Carbofen family.

 The Applications of the New and Improved Carbofen Line of Products

 Our Carbofen line of natural resins has successfully been improved using the knowledge, expertise and testing accumulated so far in Polytrade’s journey of value creation.
-Our company now offers the following products in the Carbofen line:
+Our company now offers 10 products in the Carbofen family!

 Furthermore, all of the Carbofen products act as Vinsol Resin replacements in a variety of applications and industries, such as: